solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Allow aggregate functions string_agg() and array_agg() to be parallelized

-Aggregate functions typically perform some kind of mathmatical operation on a column or set of columns.
+Aggregate functions typically perform some kind of mathematical operation on a column or set of columns.
 If you were to calculate several aggregates at once, you could probably imagine that doing each one in a serialized manner would likely take much longer than doing it in a parallel manner.

 Not all aggregate functions have supported this type of optimization, as such with the `string_agg()` and `array_agg()` functions.
 In PostgreSQL 16, this support was added and per the description on the code commit **adds combine, serial and deserial functions for the array_agg() and string_agg() aggregate functions, thus allowing these aggregates to partake in partial aggregations.
 This allows both parallel aggregation to